dharma-eng/dharma-smart-wallet/README.md

 - <a href="https://etherscan.io/tx/0xcdf785050d7cd41a30eee0666aca312fd6254189d981a55fa3a18cab2fb3f624#eventlog" target="_blank">V0 implementation set on Key Ring Upgrade Beacon</a>
 - <a href="https://etherscan.io/tx/0xbe6a44535505b0409820fe4e2c1cec4adc6a9abde8ea0287960c899e5b149105#eventlog" target="_blank">V1 implementation set on Key Ring Upgrade Beacon</a>
 - <a href="https://etherscan.io/tx/0x7d7a5595d1e005ddf5ec26e495be3a134f0f308985319d406c0f3097dadce2ba#eventlog" target="_blank">V3 implementation set on Smart Wallet Upgrade Beacon</a>
+- <a href="https://etherscan.io/tx/0xd18047f130ceea515897eab2442fce1244f7154aeed76cb4983ab6fa23591cbf#eventlog" target="_blank">Dharma Account Recovery Manager ownership transferred to multisig</a>
+- <a href="https://etherscan.io/tx/0x6c55fee5a433fb883a7963537ae6c3d3ff252e85c835c214f06ae7284cac68ff#eventlog" target="_blank">Dharma Key Registry V2 ownership transferred to multisig</a>

 ## Additional Information
 Have any questions or feedback?
 Join the conversation in the <a href="https://discordapp.com/invite/qvKTDgR" target="_blank">Dharma_HQ Discord server</a>.
+Also, see the "<a href="https://blog.dharma.io/why-smart-wallets-should-catch-your-interest-c85e4401b89a" target="_blank">Why Smart Wallets Should Catch Your Interest</a>" article for a more informal discussion around some of the motivations, features, and design decisions of the Dharma Smart Wallet.